0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 similar to the rationale the Chinese government is using to censor social media, the "danger of rumors" causing fractures in social cohesion.
 I'm worried the Trump administration will take a similar path.

+I will oppose the reappropriate of language.
+I will not use terms they redefine, nor use <a class="Annotation-ref" href="#note.2">new terms they make</a>.
+<span name="note.2" class="Annotation">Terms like Bigly, Fake News, etc.</span>
+We must preserve the true meaning of words, and reconsider the use of language to simplify discourse and bias our perspectives.

 The media, press, bloggers and social media are free to criticize the political establishment; it's a national pastime.
 The Daily Show and Colbert Report are built on